Michael Marshall

 Like so many fundamental questions, these are easy ones to overlook when you think you have a truly brilliant idea.
 Too often have I seen clients spend thousands of dollars developing a solution they believe is unique, only to realise that their product doesn’t actually meet their market's needs and that there have been competitors all along…

-The horror stories of investors losing money because a cash flow projection that once looked like a hockey stick now looks like a deflated bubble are endless…
+The horror stories of investors losing money because a cash flow projection that once looked like a hockey stick now looks like a ski-slope are endless…

-Probably the most common suffering in the tech industry is disputes with software engineers who charged the world and promised more but delivered a substandard product that cannot even go to market.
-Let’s not even talk about missed timelines and how much that can cost an investor who wants to be "first-to-market".
-Finally, the worst part of all of this can be dealing with a bunch of people who literally sound like they’re speaking a different language talking about “Jason Scripts?”
+Probably the most common suffering in the tech industry is the disputes with software engineers who charged an arm and a leg in return for the world but delivered a substandard product that cannot even go to market.
+Let’s not even talk about missed timelines or how much that can cost an investor who wants to be "first-to-market".
+Finally, the worst part of all of this can be that you will be dealing with a bunch of people who literally sound like they’re speaking a different language talking about “Jason Scripts?”
 Tea Ess files” and other alien concepts.

 Ok ok, enough drama, let’s get into this.